 Scenic drives in the Silverton area include the Alpine Loop, the Million Dollar Highway, and the San Juan Skyway, and the town itself is full of history and adventure.
 In Silverton, you can visit the Mining Heritage Center, explore the nearby ghost town of Animas Forks, or tour the Old Hundred Gold Mine.
 Silverton is also close to some amazing nature, where you can hike to the breathtaking Ice Lakes, rent an ATV along the Alpine Loop, or hit the slopes at Silverton Mountain Ski Area.

 Telluride is located in a box canyon, meaning it is surrounded by forested peaks, jagged cliffs, and high 13ers and 14ers—all of which is to say, it’s simply breathtaking year-round, but especially in the winter, when the snow-frosted peaks set a winter wonderland backdrop to the entire town.
-The town itself might be small, with historic Victorian buildings and an authentic Wild West mountain town vibe, but skiers, snowboarders, adventure seekers, and outdoor enthusiasts of all kinds flock to Telluride for the amazing natural playground it provides.
+This Colorado mountain town itself might be small, with historic Victorian buildings and an authentic Wild West mountain town vibe, but skiers, snowboarders, adventure seekers, and outdoor enthusiasts of all kinds flock to Telluride for the amazing natural playground it provides.

 by Emily Krempholtz